 a = constant, b = coefficient, p = price

 Polynomial (2nd order): Sales = a + bp + cp2

 a = constant, b = coefficient, c = coefficient, p = price

 Power curve: Sales = apb

-a = constant, b = constant (elasticity)
+a = constant, b = coefficient (elasticity), p = price

 Need for expert help

-Forecast Solutions can expertly carry out the work using specialist statistical software, analysing the price effects and the influence of economic indices, sales force calling or other potential causal factors.
-The results can then be taken into account in defining pricing strategy, other business strategy and the demand forecasting process.
+Forecast Solutions can expertly carry out the work using specialist statistical software, analysing the effect of causal factors such as pricing, weather, economic indices or sales force calling patterns.
+The results can then be taken into account in defining pricing and other business strategy, and may be incorporated into the demand forecasting process.